stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

-It is strongly desirable that the notification sender is able to figure out where to send the NOTIFY via a single lookup, even when ignorant of the details of the parent-side business relationships (e.g., whether there is a registrar).
+It is strongly desirable that the notification sender is able to figure out where to send the NOTIFY via a single lookup, even when ignorant of the details of the parent-side business relationships (e.g., whether there is a registrar or not).
 The mechanism should thus enable the parent to (optionally) announce the notification endpoint in a delegation-specific way.
 (If the delegation is several labels deep, an extra query may be needed for identifying the parent.)